 - Sports scholarships - for talented sportsmen and women.
 You need the required grades as well as sporting excellence.

-Around 30 scholarships are offered each year by the Fulbright Commission Award Programme.
-UK students looking to pursue a postgraduate degree are eligible, with awards varying from journalism to medicine.
+The Fulbright Commission Award Programme offers around 20 scholarships each year to UK students looking to pursue a postgraduate degree.
+Awards vary from journalism to medicine.
 For a list of awards visit Fulbright Commission - Awards and Programmes for UK Postgraduates.

 How to apply